 The next is another best combination of flavors Rum & Raisins Gelato.
 For preparation, raisins are soaked in rum for around 12 hours.
 After 12 hours, raisins are drained and refrigerated while the raisin-soaked rum is mixed with a base.
 Once the mix is ready, raisins are added and churned at slow speed.
 The result is, as always, an exciting Gelato flavor.

 The list of flavors will go on, and on, Gelato has an answer for all your natural flavors.
-Some twist and mix of natural flavors make them more desirable.
+Some twists and a mix of natural flavors make them more desirable.

 My personal experience on Gelato.